chemok78/tt-rates-webscraper/README.md

 Front-end

-Using D3 JSON method to access /rates route and pull in the database
+Using D3 JSON method to access /rates route and pull in the data